Pyruvate kinase blood test

 A blood sample is needed.
-In the laboratory, white blood cells are removed because they can alter test results.
+In the laboratory, white blood cells are removed from the blood sample because they can alter test results.
 The level of pyruvate kinase is then measured.

 How to Prepare for the Test

-How the Test Will Feel
+How the Test will Feel

-When the needle is inserted to draw blood, you may feel moderate pain, or only a prick or stinging sensation.
-Afterwards, there may be some throbbing or a slight bruise.
+When the needle is inserted to draw blood, some people feel moderate pain.
+Others feel only a prick or stinging.
+Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed

-This test is done to detect abnormally low levels of pyruvate kinase.
-If you do not have enough of this enzyme, red blood cells break down faster than normal.
-This can lead to hemolytic anemia, which is a low red blood cell count caused by an accelerated destruction of red blood cells.
+This test is done to detect an abnormally low level of pyruvate kinase.
+Without enough of this enzyme, red blood cells break down faster than normal.
+This is called hemolytic anemia.

 Pyruvate kinase deficiency (PKD)

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your health care provider about the meaning of your specific test results.

 What Abnormal Results Mean

-Veins and arteries vary in size from one patient to another and from one side of the body to the other.
+Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

-Other risks associated with having blood drawn are slight but may include:
+Other risks associated with having blood drawn are slight, but may include:

 - Excessive bleeding

-- Fainting or feeling light-headed
+- Fainting or feeling lightheaded

-- Hematoma (blood accumulating under the skin)
+- Hematoma (blood buildup under the skin)

 - Infection (a slight risk any time the skin is broken)

 Gallagher PG.
-Hemolytic anemias: red cell membrane and metabolic defects In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 164.
+Hemolytic anemias: red cell membrane and metabolic defects.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 161.

-Review Date: 2/8/2012
+Review Date: 2/11/2016